-Devoted to architecture, design, landscaping, and urban planning, the National Building Museum is the nation's premier cultural organization devoted to the built environment.
+Architecture, design, landscaping, and urban planning are the themes of this museum, the nation's premier cultural organization devoted to the built environment.
 The open interior of the mammoth redbrick edifice is one of the city's great spaces, and has been the site of many presidential inaugural balls.
 The eight central Corinthian columns are among the largest in the world, rising to a height of 75 feet.
 Although they resemble Siena marble, each is made of 70,000 bricks

 The long-term exhibition House & Home features a kaleidoscopic array of photographs, objects, models, and films that takes visitors on a tour of houses both surprising and familiar, through past and present, exploring American domestic life and residential architecture.

-In PLAY WORK BUILD, children and adults alike are encouraged to let their imaginations run wild with blocks—small, big, and virtual.
+In PLAY WORK BUILD, children and adults alike are encouraged to let their imaginations run wild with building blocks—small, big, and virtual.

 Among the most popular permanent exhibits is the Building Zone, where kids ages two to six can get a hands-on introduction to building by constructing a tower, exploring a kid-size playhouse, or playing with bulldozers and construction trucks.

 Free historic building tours are offered daily at 11:30, 12:30, and 1:30.
 Or, you can take a self-guided smartphone audio tour that starts at the information desk.

 Before entering the building, walk down its F Street side.
 The terra-cotta frieze by Caspar Buberl between the first and second floors depicts soldiers marching and sailing in an endless procession around the building.
 The architect, U.S. Army Corps of Engineers' General Montgomery C. Meigs, lost his eldest son in the Civil War, and, though the frieze depicts Union troops, he intended it as a memorial to all who were killed in the bloody war.